How to Troubleshoot and Fix Black Lines on Your Monitor?

 Auto Adjust Monitor’s Output

-2. Activate the feature and check if the problem resolves.
-For certain monitors, it may be necessary to hold the auto-adjust button down to initiate the adjustment process.
+2. Activate this feature and see if the problem goes away.
+Some monitors may require you to hold the auto-adjust button down for a few seconds.

 2. Check the Monitor’s Temperature